RetroTVIndia/backend/README.md

 5. Open a Pull Request 🔃

 ## 📬 Contact
-For inquiries or collaboration opportunities, reach out via GitHub Issues or email at **[your email here]**.
+For inquiries or collaboration opportunities, reach out via GitHub Issues or email at **aglakshya06@gmail.com**.

 ## ⚖️ License
 This project is licensed under the **MIT License**.